The Wild is being taken out of Wildlife. And the truth is the public are being lied to or deliberately misinformed.

 Spirit of Suffolk is an ethical business.
 I am proud of the ethical platform upon which I stand and represent amongst the wildlife photography community.
 Unfortunately poor wildlife ethics form a dark underbelly of wildlife photography and many people are unaware of the consequences such practices can have upon species both captive and wild alike.

-All of Spirit of Suffolks safaris and wildlife practices are ethical and I follow a series of self-set guidelines that have been influenced and inspired by the worlds leading ethical wildlife photographers.
+All of Spirit of Suffolks Photo Tours and Workshops are ethical and I follow a series of self-set guidelines that have been influenced and inspired by the worlds leading ethical wildlife photographers.

 - Leave a location exactly as I found it, or better